ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/running_simulations/index.rst

 Once you have a log that failed open, look through and find the error message and stack trace.
 If you can figure out what's causing the issue, try to fix it.

-If the error message is inscrutable, ask for help!
+If the error message is inscrutable, you can also get the draw and seed number from the log file, and then do a :code:`simulate` run for the specific draw and seed by updating the :code:`model_spec.yaml` file.
+With the :code:`--pdb` flag, the run will drop you into the debugger when the simulation fails, and you can try to debug more interactively.

 Also, check the docs `on the Hub <https://hub.ihme.washington.edu/pages/viewpage.action?spaceKey=SSE&title=Running+a+parallel+simulation>`_ as these include specific failure messages that indicate types of failures, such as memory or node issues.

+If these all fail, please ask for help!
+This can be confusing so don't be afraid to ask your friends.